nmarus/node-red-contrib-spark/README.md

 #### Module Output

-By convention the output from the Spark API call will have a `msg.payload` property containing the results of the API call in JSON format.
+By convention, the output from the Spark API call will have a `msg.payload` property.
+This contains the results of the API call in JSON format.
 The format of this JSON object will be the same as documented at [developer.ciscospark.com](https://developer.ciscospark.com) for the responses from the API call.

 Additionally the following are defined as part of the msg object:

 * `msg.status` : http return code
-* `msg.error` : error object (will evaluate to `null` when no error is present)
-  * `msg.error.message` : error message
-  * `msg.error.description` : error description (only available for certain errors)
-  * `msg.error.trackingId` : tracking id (only available for certain errors)
 * `msg.headers` - response headers object

-* `msg._msgid` - unique identifier
+#### Multiple Results
+If multiple records are returned from the Spark API Call, these are passed to the output as individual sequential messages.
+The `msg.parts` property is set appropriately for use with the `join` node if a single array payload is preferred.

 **Example: Get Person by Email**